Flamarine/Flamarine/README.md

 # Hey, do you want a README?

-A fleshy body / Minecraft modder / sometimes ordinary developer / senior high school student.
+A walking corpse / Minecraft modder / sometimes ordinary developer / senior high school student.

 Bad at writing self-introduction.